 15.29.
 Membership Fee means the published schedule of fees set out and agreed to at enrolment.

 15.30.
-Membership Fees Option means the HDAA fee structure options for accreditation; Annual Membership or Pay As You Go.
+Membership Fees Option means the HDAA fee structure options for accreditation; Annual Membership (not applicable from 1 September 2020), or Pay as You Go.

 15.31.
 Membership Form means the HDAA Enrolment Form which was completed by the Practice.

-15.32 Pay As You Go means the HDAA Fee Option chosen by the practice and to purchase and pay for assessment activity as required.
+15.32 Pay as You Go means the HDAA Fee Option chosen by the practice prior to 1 September 2020 for accreditation activity as required.